tiberlab/tibercad/manual/Sphinx/Theory/EFA.rst

 In the case of the lapack solver all the eigenvalues are computed.
 In the case of arnoldi or krylovshur solver it is necessary to specify which and how many eigenvalues have to be computed.
-The idea is that the iterative solver calculates several eigenvalues that are close to a specific number, refered to as the *spectral_shift*
+The idea is that the iterative solver calculates several eigenvalues that are close to a specific number, referred to as the *spectral_shift*

 |  ``max_iteration_number = integer`` : maximum number of iteration, used as a stop condition